jamesmcm/vopono/README.md

 NordVPN, and PrivateInternetAccess are supported directly, with custom configuration files also supported with the `--custom` argument.

+For custom connections the OpenConnect and OpenFortiVPN protocols are also supported (e.g. for enterprise VPNs).
+See the [vopono User Guide](USERGUIDE.md) for more details.

 ## Screenshot

 Screenshot showing an example with firefox, google-chrome-stable and